Day Camp Frequently Asked Questions

 Is Sunscreen provided?

 Yes, we provide hypo-allergenic sunscreen however, parents may provide their own preferred sunscreen.
-Campers will be required to wear a camp swim shirt (SPF 50) during any lake days or outdoor swimming.
-One shirt is provided to campers for the summer and additional shirts can be ordered during enrollment. https://www.rmsunscreen.com/productspecs.aspx
+Campers will be required to wear a camp shirt during any lake days or outdoor swimming.
+Shirts are available by order at set dates and packaged ahead of time for families.
+Links for shirt order will be provided upon enrollment. https://www.rmsunscreen.com/productspecs.aspx

 Requirements: Lake days campers must wear swim shoes or old tennis shoes.
-During outdoor swimming or lake days campers must wear the camp SPF 50 shirt to aid in sun protection.
+During outdoor swimming or lake days campers must wear the camp shirt to aid in sun protection.

 What if my child needs to take medication during camp?